String beads and broken china to make a pot necklace

 And that’s it.
 You could use other decorative objects to make a pot necklace, like weatherproof charms or milagros, seashells, or, for a large pot, copper plant tags with your wishes written on them.
 Showcase a small collection this way, or just see what you have lying around the house that you could use to adorn your own pot.

 An interesting sidenote: I had no idea who Debra was in 2005, when I read the article about her garden in BH&G. I’ve since read and reviewed her books Succulent Container Gardens and Designing with Succulents.
-I also follow her at Gardening Gone Wild, where she’s a regular contributor.
-In a May 2010 post at Gardening Gone Wild, she wrote about that BH&G photo shoot and mentioned the pot necklace, which of course reminded me of the article I’d saved that inspired my own pot-necklace project all those years ago.
+I also read her at Gardening Gone Wild, where, in a May 2010 post, she wrote about that BH&G photo shoot and mentioned the pot necklace, which of course reminded me of the article I’d saved that inspired my own pot-necklace project all those years ago.
 Small (gardening) world, eh?

 All material © 2006-2013 by Pam Penick for Digging.
 Unauthorized reproduction prohibited.